bassamhbj/obsidian-brain-knowledge/Source Code/Git.md

-## Add .gitignore to an existing repo
+git fetch## Add .gitignore to an existing repo
 1. Add `.gitignore` file
 2. Execute the following commands
 ```